-- Remind everyone that it's important to read labels and avoid cross contact of allergens.
+- Remind everyone that it's important to read labels and avoid cross-contact of safe treats with allergens.

 - Review your child's Anaphylaxis Action Plan with caregivers and give them a copy of the Babysitter Drop Off Form.
 If your child is older, they can help communicate with their friends and families.

-- Look for houses with teal pumpkins or Teal Zone posters which mean they have non-food treats available.
+- Look for houses with teal pumpkins or Teal Zone posters which means they have non-food treats available.